saltwatersardine/Data-Analytics-Projects/Bike_Share_Data_Analysis_Case_Study_Using_R.md

 2. Why would casual riders buy Cyclistic annual memberships?
 3. How can Cyclistic use digital media to influence casual riders to become members?

-To begin, we must understand the goals of the analysis.
-In this case, we want to help the Cyclistic attract more riders by analyzing their data and providing insights on how they can improve their services.
+To begin, we must first understand the problem we are trying to solve is the conversion of casual riders into annual members.
+This will increase the profitability of Cyclistic as annual members have been identified as more profitable than casual riders.
+The insights derived from this analysis can guide business decisions such as:

+1. Designing targeted marketing strategies.
+2. Improving the features and services that matter most to casual riders, enhancing their experience and incentivizing them to become annual members.
+3. Providing valuable data-backed suggestions for the use of digital media to reach out to and influence casual riders.

 The director of marketing and your manager Lily Moreno has assigned you the first question to answer: How do annual members and casual riders use Cyclistic bikes differently?